Sushi Bake

 To store: Transfer your cooked sushi bake to an airtight container, or cover the baking dish in foil, and store in the refrigerator for up to 2-3 days.
 Keep the nori separate until you’re ready to serve.

-To reheat: Transfer the sushi bake back to a baking dish and bake it, covered, at 177°C for 10-12 minutes or until it’s fully reheated.
+To reheat: Transfer the sushi casserole back to a baking dish and bake it, covered, at 177°C for 10-12 minutes or until it’s fully reheated.
 You can also microwave your leftovers in 20-second intervals until warm.

 Frequently asked questions